konveyor/move2kube/assets/inbuilt/transformers/readmegenerator/templates/Readme.md

 Next Steps
 ----------
-To try locally use the scripts in the "./scripts" directory, to build, push and deploy.
+If container build artifacts are detected/created by Move2Kube, scripts to build them locally are put in "./scripts" directory.
+For production image build, use the CI/CD pipelines in "./deploy/cicd" directory.

-For production usage use the CI/CD pipelines for deployment.
+For deployment, use the artifacts in "./deploy" directory.